BhavanSai12/Java/README.md

 # Understand the Basics

 ## Java
->Java is a popular object-oriented programming language.
-It is defined as a completecollection of objects.
-By using Java, we can develop lots of applications such as gaming,mobile apps, and websites.
+>Java is a popular procedural and object-oriented programming language.
+It was created in 1995 and is owned by Oracle.

+>Java is a secure, fast, and powerful programming language.
+Java works on different platforms (Windows, Mac, Linux, etc.).
+It has huge community support (tens of millions of developers).

 ## History
 >In the year 1991, a small group of engineers called ‘Green Team’ led by James Gosling, workeda lot and introduced a new programming language called “Java”.
 This language is created insuch a way that it is going to revolutionize the world.